Tultxʷ · The confluence of two rivers

-A 24/7, Native-led nurse advice line for Indian Health Service beneficiaries.
+A 24/7, culturally competent nurse advice line for Indian Health Service beneficiaries.
 Licensed RNs.
 Evidence-based triage.
 Care that already knows who you are.

 The line is open · 24 hours · 7 days